scullyio/scully/docs/plugins.md

 };
 ```

-### options
+### Options

-The optinal options object.
-This can be used to set the pluginOptions.
-For now the only option available is `replaceExistingPlugin`
+The `optinal` object can be used to set the plugin options.
+At the moment, the only available option is `replaceExistingPlugin`.

 ## Router Plugins

 Any route in the application that contains a router-parameter must be configured in a **router plugin**.
-The plugin teaches Scully how Scully how to get the required data to be pre-render in the web-pages from the route-params.
+The plugin teaches Scully how to get the required data to be pre-render in the web-pages from the route-params.

-Suppose your application has a route like this: `{path: 'user/:userId', component: UserComponent}`.
+Suppose the application has a route like this one: `{path: 'user/:userId', component: UserComponent}`.
 In order for Scully to pre-render the website, it needs to know the complete list of User IDs that will be used in that route parameter `:userId`.
 If the app had 5 users with the IDs 1, 2, 3, 4, and 5; Scully would need to render the following routes:

 ```
 /user/1